Jhansi State: August 1857 to June 1858

 Rani Lakshmibai died of wounds received in the battle at Kotah ki Serai near the city of Gwalior on 17/18 June.
 It was not until November 1858 that Jhansi was brought under British control.

 Rulers

 Later developments

-In 1861 the city and a dependent territory were ceded to Gwalior State and the capital of the district was moved to a new town, Jhansi Naoabad (Jhansi Refounded), a village without "cantonment" (military camp).
+In 1861, the city and a dependent territory were ceded to Gwalior State and the capital of the district was moved to a new town, Jhansi Nawabad (Jhansi Re-founded), a village without "cantonment" (military camp).

 Jhansi (the old city) became the capital of a "subah" (provínce) within the state of Gwalior, but in 1886 was returned to British rule in exchange for the Gwalior Fort and the cantonment of Morar nearby.
 As a result of this territorial swap the area came again under direct British control of British India and it was integrated into the United Provinces.